jiangwenyuan/nuster/README.md

  * method:       http method, GET/POST...
  * scheme:       http or https
  * host:         the host in the request
+ * uri:          first slash to end of the url
  * path:         the URL path of the request
+ * delimiter:    '?' if query exists otherwise empty
  * query:        the whole query string of the request
  * header\_NAME: the value of header `NAME`
  * cookie\_NAME: the value of cookie `NAME`
  * param\_NAME:  the value of query `NAME`
  * body:         the body of the request

-By default the key is `method.scheme.host.path.query.body`
+By default the key is `method.scheme.host.path.delimiter.query.body`

 Example